GoogleChrome/developer.chrome.com/site/en/blog/insider-april-2022/index.md

 ### Making BFCache work with `Cache-control: no-store`

-* **The Update:** We have identified a significant opportunity to improve how often the [Back/Forward cache](https://web.dev/bfcache/) can deliver instant back/forward navigations.
+We have identified a significant opportunity to improve how often the [Back/Forward cache](https://web.dev/bfcache/) can deliver instant back/forward navigations.
 This requires a change in how BFCache behaves on pages served with the [Cache-control: no-store HTTP header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control#:~:text=shared%20caches%20only.-,no%2Dstore,-The%20no%2Dstore).
-We have a public proposal designed to prevent significant surprises by monitoring various signals (e.g. evicting pages from the BFCache whenever an HTTP-only cookie changes), and carve-outs (e.g. group policy for Enterprise/Edu customers) for unique contexts.
+We have a public proposal designed to prevent significant surprises by monitoring various signals (for example evicting pages from the BFCache whenever an HTTP-only cookie changes), and carve-outs (for example group policy for Enterprise/Edu customers) for unique contexts.
 This is a complex but exciting opportunity, and we’d love additional scrutiny and feedback!
 #### Timeline

 Tentatively, shipping in Chrome 102 (assuming no major surprises).